-Michael is committed to pro bono legal service and has represented individuals petitioning for asylum, seeking child custody or child support, and suing for civil rights violations under 42 U.S.C. § 1983.
+Michael is committed to pro bono legal service and has successfully represented individuals suing for civil rights violations under 42 U.S.C. § 1983, petitioning for asylum, and seeking child custody or child support.

 Prior to attending law school, Michael received a Ph.D. in English Literature from Cornell University and he taught English literature and writing courses at Wake Forest University.